 Use indacaterol and glycopyrrolate only as directed by your doctor.
 Do not use more of it, do not use it more often, and do not use it for a longer time than your doctor ordered.
 Do not stop using indacaterol and glycopyrrolate without telling your doctor.
 To do so may make your condition worse.

-indacaterol and glycopyrrolate comes with a Medication Guide or patient instructions.
+Indacaterol and glycopyrrolate comes with a patient information leaflet and patient instructions.
 Read the instructions carefully before using indacaterol and glycopyrrolate.
-If you do not understand the directions or you are not sure how to use the inhaler, have your doctor show you what to do.
+If you do not understand the directions or you are not sure how to use the inhaler, ask your doctor to show you what to do.
 Also, ask your doctor to check how you use the inhaler to make sure you are using it properly.

 Use indacaterol and glycopyrrolate at the same time each day to help prevent COPD attacks.